denten-books/plain-text/0-intro.md

 presses of Nigeria arising form the country's "book famine"[@mahmood_copyright_2005; @okiy_photocopying_2005; @liang_piracy_2009;
 @bodo_short_2014; @nkiko_book_2014].
-More than mere piracy, such *samizdat*-like practices engage in the proactive preservation of the literary sphere [@tenen_book_2014].
+More than mere piracy, such *samizdat*-like practices preserve the literary sphere [@tenen_book_2014].
 Informal book exchange networks create reading publics that own the means of textual production and dissemination.
 Under duress, readers build homemade knowledge infrastructures: they duplicate, distribute, catalog, and archive.
-By contrast, in wealthier economies such infrastructures are commodified.
-Consequently, the material contexts of meaning making are received passively, taken for granted, and disappear from view.
+By contrast, in wealthier economies, such infrastructures are commodified.
+Consequently, the material contexts of meaning-making are received passively, taken for granted, and disappear from view.
 For many readers, technologies that support reading, writing, and interpretation pass from tools to fetish.
-We hold tender feelings for our mobiles and laptops, grasp for them in times of trouble, and cradle them in our laps.
 No longer comprehensible by the way of the pen or the printing press we imbue them with magical powers.
 Thus we exist in the state of profound alienation from the material conditions closet to our mental activity.

 The future of reading and writing is inexorably intertwined with the development of computer science and software engineering.
 Even if you are not